 When patients have complex, long-term medical conditions, proper management is a marathon.
 Telehealth can help provide better access to specialists and improve communication, not only between patients and their providers, but among all of the members of a patient’s health care team.

 Telemedicine just makes it a lot easier to communicate.
 It makes it easier for healthcare providers to keep close tabs on patients with complex illnesses and to convey information those patients need.
 And it makes it easier for patients to stay in more frequent contact with their providers and even manage their own conditions, without the hassle and expense (and the deterrent effect) of traveling to appointments and waiting in consulting rooms.
-The result: improved health and better quality of life for patients, and significant financial savings for patients and the healthcare system, through reduced emergency room visits and hospital utilization.
+The result of using telehealth for chronic disease management: improved health and better quality of life for patients, and significant financial savings for patients and the healthcare system, through reduced emergency room visits and hospital utilization.